What should I expect on my first visit?

-Yes, our clinic is an authorized provider of physiotherapy services to the Worker’s Compensation Board (WCB).
+No, our clinic is not an authorized provider of physiotherapy services to the Worker’s Compensation Board (WCB).
 If your injury or condition is work-related, please inform our front staff immediately.
-A Worker Report of Accident or Occupational Disease form must be completed prior to the first appointment and submitted to the WCB.
-You can obtain this form from your employer or it can be downloaded from WCB’s website or you can complete one at our Clinic at your first appointment.

 Are any physiotherapy services covered by Alberta Health Service (AHS)?

 This clinic does not have a contract with AHS to provide physiotherapy services under the Community Rehabilitation Program (CRP).
 Therefore, you would have to access a CRP contracted clinic for the treatment of your condition.
 For your convenience, however, if you do have extended health care coverage for physiotherapy, we do direct bill several insurance companies.